What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 Disfigurement of the eyelid: Chalazion can cause scarring and disfigurement of the affected eyelid in adults, which can be permanent and lead to cosmetic concerns.

-Interference with vision and daily activities: Chalazion in adults can cause interference with vision and daily activities, such as reading, driving, and working, which can affect their quality of life.
+Interference with vision and daily activities: Chalazion in adults can cause interference with vision and daily activities, such as reading, driving, and working, affecting their quality of life.

-It is important to consult a pediatric ophthalmologist if your child has symptoms of a chalazion to determine the best course of treatment and to minimize the risk of complications.
+Also, it is essential to consult a pediatric ophthalmologist if your child has symptoms of a chalazion to determine the best course of treatment and to minimize the risk of complications.

 How to Diagnose a Red Bump Under the Eyelid?

-A red bump under the eyelid can be a sign of a chalazion, but other conditions, such as a stye or an abscess, can also cause similar symptoms.
-In order to diagnose, a doctor will follow some typical steps:
+A red bump under the eyelid can signify a chalazion, but other conditions, such as a stye or an abscess, can also cause similar symptoms.
+To diagnose, a doctor will follow some typical steps:

 • Conduct a visual examination